Keep active while staying safe with these fun indoor and outdoor activities for kids!

 - Orienteering involves navigating to checkpoints with a map and compass.
 Learn the basics with the Orienteering: Skills – Techniques – Training book.
 When social distancing is no longer required, you can participate in local orienteering events.
 Orienteering Canada and SOGO Adventure Running (Calgary) are good resources.

 - Hiking or snowshoeing are great ways to be active in the outdoors.
 Try these Snowshoe Trails Near Calgary or Best Winter Hikes Near Calgary.
-Note that park visitor centres are closed, so you should check trail reports and avalanche reports before you leave the house.
+For your safety, check trail reports and avalanche reports before you leave the house.
 It is advised that you stick to nontechnical pursuits not too far off the beaten path to reduce the chance of injury or need for rescue.
-We do not need to increase pressure on the already overburdened EMS and healthcare system.
-UPDATE: The national parks are closed and Alberta Parks is also requesting you DO NOT VISIT at this time.
-Please stay home or enjoy your local parks.
-Canmore and Kananaskis have declared a state of emergency.

 - Skipping is an affordable, high intensity activity you can benefit from in just a few minutes a day.
 Take your jump rope to the driveway (or park) and skip to your favorite tunes.
 Younger kids will enjoy these jump rope activities from Today’s Parent.